-Aiming to broadly accept persons with disabilities and to become a corporate group in which diverse personnel work enthusiastically, Tokio Marine Group is promoting the employment of persons with disabilities at Group companies and working to raise consciousness of normalization.
-Tokio Marine Business Support Co., Ltd., a special subsidiary based on the Disabled Persons Employment Promotion Law, is supporting Group development by providing services that include administrative support, printing, logistics and commodity sales.
+Aiming to "resolve social issues by promoting the employment of persons with disabilities and creating supportive working environments to contribute to the realization of an inclusive society where everyone can live with a sense of security," Tokio Marine Group is promoting the employment of persons with disabilities at Group companies and working to raise consciousness of normalization.
+Of particular note, Tokio Marine Business Support Co., Ltd., a special subsidiary based on the Disabled Persons Employment Promotion Law, is supporting Group development by providing services that include administrative support, printing, logistics and commodity sales.